Xinyue-Sheng/Xinyue-Sheng.github.io/_pages/about.md

 Hi!
 I’m a senior pursuing B.S. in Data Science and Mathematics (Double Major) at New York University Shanghai and New York University.
 I was fortunate to work in DIRLab with [Prof. Qiaoyu Tan](https://qiaoyu-tan.github.io/) on GraphLLMs.

-Currently, I am working on multimodal personalized generation under the supervision of [Prof. Qiaoyu Tan](https://qiaoyu-tan.github.io/) and Prof. [Hongyi Wen](https://whongyi.github.io).
+Currently, I am working on multimodal generative AI under the supervision of Prof. [Qiaoyu Tan](https://qiaoyu-tan.github.io/) and Prof. [Hongyi Wen](https://whongyi.github.io).

 My current research interests are LLMs, multimodal intelligence, trustworthy AI and graph learning.